 - Ability to repay any debt

 7(a) loan program: The SBA’s most popular program provides general-purpose loans for small business owners.
-You could borrow up to $5 million with repayment terms between seven and 25 years.
+You could borrow up to $5 million with repayment terms up to 25 years.
 Specialty loans within the 7(a) programs are available for certain needs like smaller loan amounts, export working capital or express time to funding.

 Microloan program: For smaller funding needs, the SBA microloan program provides up to $50,000 to small businesses that have trouble qualifying for traditional business loans.
 Repayment terms for microloans typically max out at six years.
-SBA microloans are generally reserved for women, low-income, veteran and minority business owners.
+SBA microloans are generally targeted at women, low-income, veteran and minority business owners.

-Other benefits of meeting the SBA’s size standard
+Other benefits of meeting the SBA’s small business size standards

 SBA-approved small businesses could have access to additional assistance, most notably resources set aside for women and veteran entrepreneurs.

-Organizations such as the National Women’s Business Council and the Association of Women’s Business Centers also provides resources and opportunities for women-owned small businesses through partnerships with the SBA.
+Organizations like the National Women’s Business Council and the Association of Women’s Business Centers also provide resources and opportunities for women-owned small businesses through partnerships with the SBA.
 To access resources for women-owned small businesses, you would need to receive certification from the SBA.
-You can apply for certification here.
+You can apply for certification on the SBA’s website.

 As an SBA small business, you may be able to qualify for government-sponsored business grant programs as well.
 Both the Small Business Innovation Research Program and Small Business Technology Transfer Program are tied to the SBA, and grant recipients would likely need to meet SBA size standards.